 Reusable pods are eco-friendly.
 Technically, you can recycle Nespresso pods, but it’s not the most straightforward process.
 You need to get a special Nespresso bag, collect enough used pods, and either request pod pickup or take the pods to a Nespresso drop-off location yourself.
 Using reusable pods skips through this process.
 All you need to do is dispose of used coffee grounds (which can be composted).

 Reusable pods are more budget-friendly.
 Reusable pods benefit the environment and your wallet as well.
 It’s much less expensive to buy coffee grounds to fill up the pod instead of a new pod each time.
-I estimate you will save a few hundred dollars per year with reusable capsules.
+I estimate you will save about $150 dollars per year with reusable capsules, as they cost 40% less than original pods (coffee and kit included).

 Reusable pods give you better control over the brew.
 Coffee purists claim coffee in a capsule can never be of the highest quality.
 You can’t know when the coffee was ground before it found its way to the pod — it can be months or years.
 Nespresso pods are sealed for freshness, but time will inevitably get to them, and the coffee grounds can go stale.

-Reusable cups give you more freedom and control over the brew.
+Reusable pods give you more freedom and control over the brew.
 You can grind the beans before brewing to ensure the freshest coffee.
 Plus, you can use the exact coffee you like.

 Getting The Most Out Of Reusable Pods: Tips for Use

 Refilling a pod is pretty straightforward – clean the pod, add new coffee, and seal it.
-But, there are a couple of tips for success.
+That said, there are several tips to get the best flavor from a reusable Nespresso pod.

 Use the right grind size.
 This is the most important advice here.
 If you’re refilled capsule tastes watery or bitter, it’s not the reusable pod nor the coffee; it’s the grind size.
 At Craft Coffee Spot, we’ve discussed how important grind size is for good coffee.
 Make sure the reused pods use the same grind size as the Nespresso-made ones.

-- All pods will be finer than typical pre-ground coffee, which is too coarse!
+• You should always grind finer than pre-ground coffee, which is too coarse!
 You’ll get “watery” Nespresso if you refill coffee with pre-ground coffee.

-Here’s an image of different coffee, comparing my espresso grind (far left) next to an Original capsule, a coffee-size Vertuo capsule, and pre-ground coffee (far right).
+Here’s an image of different coffee grounds, comparing my espresso grind (far left) next to an Original capsule, a coffee-size Vertuo capsule, and pre-ground coffee (far right).
 You can see the pre-ground coffee is clearly coarser.

 Here’s another zoomed-in photo showing Original (left), large Vertuo pod (middle), and espresso grind (right).

-If you’re using a Baratza Encore burr grinder, it’s setting 4 for Original/Vertuo espresso and setting 10 for cup-size Vertuo.
+If you’re using a Baratza Encore burr grinder, use setting number 4 for Original/Vertuo espresso and setting number 10 for cup-size Vertuo.

-Fill up the pods almost entirely and tamp.
-Add enough coffee to get right to the top, then firmly tamp the coffee to pack it a little, just like making espresso.
-I use a spoon or my thumb to tamp capsules.
+A shortcut is to fill up the pods to over the top and tamp down.
+Add enough coffee to overfill the pod comfortably, then firmly tamp the coffee to pack it in, just like making espresso.
+The kits I recommend include a scoop that works for this purpose or use a spoon to tamp capsules.

 Make sure the lid is fully sealed.
 Brush off any coffee grounds from the edges, and make sure the lid covers all the edges evenly.
 I tried using plain foil as a home kit, but water came out of the sides, and the coffee was poorly extracted; hence, I recommend the reusable pods below.